mwanji/market-trade-processor/README.md

 # Market Trade Processor

+## WARNING

+It was unclear what the date format in the trades' JSON is.
+I used `DD-MMM-YY HH:mm:ss`, but it could also be `YY-MMM-DD HH:mm:ss`.

 ## Flow

 When a JSON object is POSTed to /message, it is lightly modified and broadcast to all open websockets.